Griffon (roller coaster): Ride experience

-After the floors drop and the front gate opens, the train is dispatched from the station and makes a downward right turn immediately followed by an upward right turn which leads directly to the 47-degree inclined chain lift hill.
-Once the train reaches the top of the 205 ft lift, it makes a right turn into a holding brake where the train slowly moves over the first drop, stops for five seconds, and then is released down the 90 degree drop.
+After the floors drop and the front gate opens, the train is dispatched from the station and makes a downward right turn immediately followed by an upward right turn which leads directly to the 45-degree inclined chain lift hill.
+Once the train reaches the top of the 205 ft lift, it makes a right turn into a holding brake where the train slowly moves over the first drop, stops for six seconds, and then is released down the 90 degree drop.
 By the time the train makes it to the bottom of the drop, it reaches its maximum speed of 71 mph.
 Then, the train enters a 146-foot (44 m) Immelmann loop before dropping back to the ground and making a banked upward left turn into the mid course brake run.
 After the train slows down, it enters a second 130 ft near 90 degree drop into another Immelmann loop.
 Following a small airtime hill, the train goes through a splashdown where the car's rear scoops spray two 50 ft plumes of water into the air.
 Finally, the train makes a banked turn to the left leading into the final brake run.
 The ride lasts three minutes.